Antix-Development/electro/README.md

 ### About

+> *NOTE: Currently does not run when built as an executable, working on that.

 Electro is a single page ElectronJS application template primarily for Windows OS that attempts to mimic the functionality and behavior of a real window, with an appearance similar to that of Visual Studio Code.
 The reason it exists is to serve as a minimal single page ElectronJS based template for my personal use, and I have made it publicly available on the off chance that somebody else might find it of use, be that practical or educational.

 Electro adheres to a standard model for a secure ElectronJS application, having a main process managing Electron tasks, a renderer process containing the main application logic, and a preload process which facilitates inter-process communication between them.